albertosaa/ActiveCooling/README.md

 simple 3D-printed pieces are employed in our design.
-We built and have been continuously using this cooling system for a GPU NVIDIA Tesla V100 and an FPGA Xilinx Alveo U280, both mounted in   common PCIe motherboards ASUS PRIME Intel H510M-E, installed in a standard rack-mounted computer case, and operating in an air-conditioned datacenter.
+We built and have been continuously using this cooling system for a GPU NVIDIA Tesla V100 and an FPGA Xilinx Alveo U280, both mounted in   common PCIe motherboards (ASUS PRIME Intel H510M-E), installed in a standard rack-mounted computer case, and operating in an air-conditioned datacenter.
 The setup is inexpensive and has proved to be flexible and extremely reliable.
 Furthermore, it can be easily adapted for any other card or element requiring similar cooling.